 Nasir al-Mulk Mosque also known as the Pink Mosque is an elegant piece of art and architecture that belongs to the end of the 19th century.
 Located in Shiraz, it is a colorful mosque built during the Qajar dynasty.
 Nasir al-Mulk Mosque takes its name from one of the Qajar rulers – Mirza Hasan Ali Nasir al-Mulk – who ordered the construction of the mosque.
 Mohammad Hasan-e-Memar and Mohammad Reza Kashi-Saz were the professional designers of such an exquisite mosque.
 The construction of the mosque lasted from 1876 to 1888.
 Nasir al-Mulk Mosque in Shiraz-the combination of art and architecture – is one of the attractions for many tourists who travel to Iran.

 Since the pink color and stained glass windows are applied elaborately in the structure and design of the Mosque, it is known by different names.
 Pink Mosque, Rainbow Mosque, Mosque of colors, and Kaleidoscope Mosque all describe different interpretations of visitors from this fantastic site.

 At dawn, the sun shines through the stained glass windows of the Mosque and it glides from the right-hand side to the left-hand side to fill the inside with the glory of various colors combined.
-The vivid colors spread over the ground, the Persian carpets, the ceiling, the walls, the tiles, and the arches give soul to the solid structure of the mosque.
+The vivid colors spread over the ground, the Persian rugs, the ceiling, the walls, the tiles, and the arches give soul to the solid structure of the mosque.
 They caress the amazed visitors’ and worshipers’ faces and inspire photographers with great ideas to take amazing pictures.
 Maybe the designers had aimed to construct such an astonishing space to hold everybody in awe and to create a sacred space for prayer.